Jump to content

 Dracut support

-limine-dracut-supportAUR is designed for users who prefer Dracut for initramfs generation.
-It simplifies kernel management by automating the installation and removal of kernels in the Limine bootloader.
+limine-dracut-supportAUR is designed for users who prefer Dracut for generating initramfs or UKI.
+It simplifies kernel management by automating the addition and removal of kernels in the Limine bootloader.

-Note: When updating or reinstalling Limine, its EFI's image will be automatically deployed to the ESP for UEFI system on x86_64 architecture.
+When updating or reinstalling Limine, its EFI's image is automatically deployed to the ESP on UEFI system with x86_64 architecture.

-Tip: If KERNEL_CMDLINE is not set, the tool will first attempt to read from the file /etc/kernel/cmdline.
-If that file is also unavailable, it will fall back to reading from /proc/cmdline.
+• If KERNEL_CMDLINE[default]= or KERNEL_CMDLINE= is not set, the tool will first try to read from the file /etc/kernel/cmdline.
+If unavailable, it will fall back to reading from /proc/cmdline.

-• To save ESP space, set DRACUT_FALLBACK to no to disable the automatic generation of initramfs fallbacks.
+• To save ESP space, set DRACUT_FALLBACK to no to disable automatic fallback generation for initramfs or UKI.

-After editing the configuration, run the following command with root permissions to generate an initramfs and update esp/limine.conf.
+• 2.
+Run the following command to generate an initramfs or UKI and update esp/limine.conf.

 # limine-update